kgdunn/pid-book/univariate-review/univariate-review.rst

 	.. figure:: images/bulb-energy-barplot.png
 		:width: 500px
 		:align: center
+		:scale: 50

 	- Calculate an estimate of the mean and standard deviation, even though you don't have the original data.
 	- What is a confidence interval for the mean at 95% probability, stating and testing any assumptions you need to make.

 .. answer::

 	-   The mean and standard deviation can be estimated as shown in the code below.
 The estimates are: the mean energy usage is **4127 W.hours**, and the standard deviation is **79 W.hours**.
-This corresponds very closely to the raw data I used to generate the assignment question (mean of actual data = 4125, sd of actual data = 77.2).
+This corresponds very closely to the raw data I used to generate this question (mean of actual data = 4125, sd of actual data = 77.2).

 	    .. literalinclude:: code/bulb-energy-assignment3-2010.R
 	       :language: s